Breeze/breeze.github.io/doc-net/persistencemanager-core.md

 > It does not have to be an ORM class.
 It could be a DTO class that you will later map into a class in your business model via your implementation of `BeforeSaveEntities`.

 The `EntityInfo.Entity` properties have been populated with values in the JSON save request payload.
 These are client-provided values, not the values of a record in the data store.
 It may have foreign key properties that were set with client values.
 Do not assume that the corresponding navigation properties return the association's related entities.
-Most `ContextProvider` implementations, including `EFContextProvider`, disable the "lazy loading" that would populate these navigation properties for two very good reasons:
+Most `PersistenceManager` implementations, including `EFPersistenceManager`, disable the "lazy loading" that would populate these navigation properties for two very good reasons:

 1. we do not want to incur the performance cost of unnecessarily querying the data store during a save.
 2. we do not want to confuse related entities retrieved from the data store with the  the related entities that may be in the change-set in an added, modified or deleted state.